-- All players are an eligible rusher.
-The only players that cannot rush the ball are the ones that do not qualify due to not having proper equipment (proper flags).
+- All players are an eligible rusher. - The only players that cannot rush the ball are the ones that do not qualify due to not having proper equipment (proper flags).
 For example, we have had players that will play center but they are too big to wear a flag belt.
 They are eligible to play without the flag but they cannot rush the ball or be a ball carrier.
-We do encourage teams to order oversized flags in these situations so the players can be an eligible rusher. - In the event that a ball carrier loses his flags during a play, the ball will be whistled dead and the ball will be placed at the spot of the catch or where the flags fell off. - Ball carriers and defenders are not permitted to jump, leap or leave the ground. - Teams can run a rushing play at any time except when their team is starting a play from within the No rush Zone.
+We do encourage teams to order oversized flags in these situations so the players can be an eligible rusher.

+- In the event that a ball carrier loses his flags during a play, the ball will be whistled dead and the ball will be placed at the spot of the catch or where the flags fell off. - Ball carriers and defenders are not permitted to jump, leap, or leave the ground. - Spinning is allowed, but players may not leave their feet to avoid a flag pull. - Teams can run a rushing play at any time except when their team is starting a play from within the No Rush Zone.
 (See No Rush Zone Definition, and see field diagram.)